erikhyrkas/snakes/README.md

 ### Observed GPU Used

+Note: These values are from before I changed batching to be more efficient:

 | Memory Used | Context Size | Batch Size | Vocabulary Size |
 |-------------|--------------|------------|-----------------|
 | 1.6 GB      | 5            | 64         | 13,148          |